Let’s get this out of the way up front: color has no healing power.

 After Finsen’s death in 1904, reliable pharmaceutical treatments were developed for most of the diseases he studied.
 His ideas about phototherapy were quickly discarded by the medical establishment.

 Charles Wentworth Littlefield

 Charles Wentworth Littlefied was a serial pseudo-scientist and crank.
 Over the years he claimed he could bring the dead back to life with a saline solution and “volatile magnetism,” create microscopic life from inorganic material, and cure any known disease through the use of his electrified Rainbow Lamp, which made Babbitt’s feeble Chromo-Lume look like a child’s toy.

 And Littlefield had bigger plans.
 He wanted to create a series of “rainbow temples” around the country where color could be worshipped, and where true believers could be cured by rainbow rays coming through powerful skylights.
 He started building one in Seattle, but best as I can tell, it was never finished.

 At least the Rainbow Lamp was a success.
-It inspired ton of imitators, like the Alpine Sun, the Helion, and the Chromoclast, which continued to be sold well into the mid-20th century.
+It inspired ton of imitators, like the Alpine Sun, the Helion, and the Chromoclast, which continued to be sold well into the mid-Twentieth Century.

 Dr. Dinshah Pestanji Framji Ghadiali